jbiancot/ubuntu_lamp/README.md

 # Root user and credentials

-If you are SSH into the box, please refer to the Dockerfile for root's password.
+Open SSH is present, if you want to SSH into the box, please refer to the Dockerfile for root's password (credentails).

-You could start SSH service (sshd) in case you want to have access the Docker container from a remote box:  service ssh start
+You could start SSH service (sshd) in case you want to have access the Docker container from a remote box:
+`service ssh start`

+# HTTPS

+When you start Apache webserver, Ports 80 (HTTP) and 443 (HTTPS) will be open/listening.
+You will need to setup SSL certificates, etc. In order to be able to use HTTPs.